Tazmainiandevil/Useful.Extensions/README.md

 "XYZ".HasValue("x", StringComparison.Ordinal);
 ```

-_EqualsIgnoreCase_ - A wrapper around `Equals` to always be a case insensitive check.
+_EqualsIgnoreCase_ - A wrapper around `Equals` to always be a case-insensitive check.
 The check is also safe and returns false if the string is null or empty.

 e.g.